 Spring – Rebirth, Growth & Abundance of New Life

-Cleansing – Cleansing is appropriate in the spring & early summer, if you are interested in an individually guided cleanse this year then click the button to the right.
+Cleansing is appropriate in the spring & early summer, if you are interested in an individually guided cleanse this year then call the clinic, 3032589112 or email email@example.com.
 It is rare in Chinese medicine to recommend intense “cleanses” as they maybe to depleting for many constitutions.
 Since the liver processes many toxins, a gentle cleanse can be beneficial.
 Brown rice and vegetable soup for 2 days can suffice for those with low energy or who get cold easily, while salads with leafy greens including dandelion would be appropriate for those who are always hot.
 Milk thistle tea helps the liver cleanse itself.
 It is the time to do more outdoor activities; the outside air invigorates the body and moves the liver Qi, and is a good way to move out of irritability.